-Your cat will loseits appetite for a few days in a row.
+Your cat will lose its appetite for a few days in a row.
 As the disease progresses, you may notice:

 If you see any of these signs, go to the veterinarian immediately.
 The disease is fatal if not treated quickly and aggressively.

-In order to properly diagnose your cat with fatty liver disease, your veterinarian may perform the following:
+To properly diagnose your cat with fatty liver disease, your veterinarian may perform the following:

 Immediate treatment to stabilize your cat may include:

-Also try to avoid stressful situations that may cause a cat to suddenly stop eating.
+Also, try to avoid stressful situations that may cause a cat to suddenly stop eating.
 These include a new pet or family member in the home, or suddenly changing your cat's diet.